 From there, we were there for twenty years.
-Like I had mentioned, we had purchased nineteen other tracts of land.
-In that period of time, I had put together a little over forty acres of land.
-We owned the Bowman Shopping Center, we owned the Bowman Office Complex, we owned the Bowman Apartments on the east side of the road.
-And we owned from the campus all the way down to 31st on the west side.
+We, like I had mentioned, we had purchased nineteen other tracts of land.
+I had, over that period of time, I had put together a little over forty acres of land.
+We owned the Bowman Shopping Center, we owned the Bowman Office

+Complex, we owned the Bowman Apartments on the east side of the road.
+And we owned from the campus all the way down to 31st on the east, I mean on the west side.
 So, we'd bought everything up on both sides of the road that was commercial.
 Most of it we'd purchased out of bankruptcies.
 Anything that touched the campus that came up for sale, we purchased it.
-We were going to scrape everything down and build a new campus there, and we had airway between the west and the east campus, so you could go up and walk across the street.
+And that included two houses, there were two houses that we bought so we had street control over there.
+But we were going to scrape everything down and build a new campus there.
+And we had airway between the west and the east campus, so you could go up and walk across the street.
 Having Sheridan come right down through the middle of campus was always a problem, but we were going to make it work.